 How to select the appropriate mobility device

-Canes and walkers are used to provide a person with increased stability and support.
-Canes and walkers are often prescribed to a person after an injury, but more often than not, they are used for the elderly to prevent an injury due to a fall.
-The elderly also use canes and walkers to relieve pressure on painful joints such as the knees or hips due to arthritis or other degenerative joint diseases.
+Canes and walkers are used to provide increased stability and support while walking or standing.
+These devices are often prescribed to a person after an injury, but more often than not, they are used to prevent injuries that can result from falling.
+Older adults also use canes and walkers to relieve pressure on painful knee or hip joints due to arthritis or other degenerative joint diseases.

 When selecting a cane, make sure the handle or grip is comfortable, and that it is the right size.
 To measure the correct length, your loved one should stand normally wearing their usual shoes.
 Have them bend their elbow on the side of the body where they will hold the cane.
 Their hand should be held at a comfortable height as if they were holding the cane, which normally is at the top of the hipbone.
 Using a measuring tape, measure from the floor to their wrist.
 This is the length the cane should be.

 Wooden canes generally come in precut common lengths, but some manufacturers will make custom cuts.
 Many aluminum canes are adjustable to different heights.

 Walkers come in many styles, with the most common type being the aluminum folding walker.
 If the person is not strong enough to lift the walker and move it along in front of them, wheels can be added to the front of it.